 In October 2000, the Oliver White Hill Foundation, a 501(c)3 whose goal was to carry on the unfinished work of Mr. Hill and his associates in the field of civil rights, was established.
 The primary focus of the Foundation has been to foster educational opportunities for young people interested in social justice.
 The Foundation has supported various programs and initiatives geared toward exposing youth to the law, legal profession and civil rights.

 The Oliver White Hill Foundation’s inaugural Board included the Honorable Katherine Strickland of Roanoke, Virginia, who served as chair of the Board.
 Other inaugural members of the Board of Directors were Cabell Brand, of Salem; Oliver W. Hill, Jr., of Richmond; Esther Vassar, of Newport News; Alice Roberts, of Roanoke; Martin Jeffrey, of Roanoke; Norine Dunnaville, and Clarence Dunnaville.
-Other notable past members of the Board the Honorable Jennifer McClenan, Attorney Jimmy Robinson, and Executive Director-Emeritis NAACP LDF, Elaine Jones.
+Other notable past members of the Board are the Honorable Jennifer McClellan, Attorney Jimmy Robinson, Ramona Leigh Taylor, Esq. and Executive Director-Emeritis NAACP LDF, Elaine Jones.